 Welcome Chirp Horn chirps and light blinks once when batteries are first connected.
 Alarm Receiving Battery Power Light flashes every minute.
 Horn is silent.
-Low Battery Warning The light continues to flash (RED) are the horn also "chirps" once every minute.
-This warning should last for to 30 days, but you should replace the batteries as soon as possible.
+Low Battery Warning The light continues to flash (RED) and the horn also "chirps" once every minute.
+This warning should last for up to 30 days, but you should replace the batteries as soon as possible.
 During Testing Light flashes RED with the horn pattern (4 beeps, pause, 4 beeps), simulating a CO Alarm condition.
-CO Alarm CO Alarm CO Alarm Requires Service (Malfunction Signal) The light flashes (RED) and the horn sounds 3 "chirps" every minute.
+CO Alarm Sensor has detected enough CO to trigger an alarm.
+Light flashes rapidly and horn sounds loudly (repeating 4 beeps, pause).
+During an alarm, move everyone to a source of fresh air.
+DO NOT move the CO Alarm!
+CO Alarm Requires Service (Malfunction Signal) The light flashes (RED) and the horn sounds 3 "chirps" every minute.
 CO Alarm needs to be replaced.
 CO Alarm Has Reached Its End of Life The light flashes (RED) and the horn sounds 3 "chirps" every minute.
 CO Alarm needs to be replaced.